23 Feb UK and Foreign Pension Transfers

 The practice has been involved in the valuation of individuals’ entitlements in superannuation schemes of various types since its 1980 inception, and those of UK and other foreign pensioners since 2007.

-Generally, the practice’s methodology involves the finding a set of assumptions which accurately value Cash Equivalent Transfer Values (CETVs), know at leaving employment and / or a recent illustrative CETV.
+Generally, the practice’s methodology involves the finding a set of assumptions which accurately value Cash Equivalent Transfer Values (CETVs), known at leaving employment and / or a recent illustrative CETV.
 These assumptions, or a blend of them if there are two known CETVs, are used to estimate the CETV at Australian residency.

-The practice charges a fixed fee of $1,250 including GST to perform these valuations.
+The practice charges a fixed fee of $1,500 including GST to perform these valuations.

 A form to request a certificate is available here.